o3de/o3de.org/content/docs/userguide/particle-lod.md

+description: ' Use the level of detail (LOD) system in the &ALYlong; &particle-editor;
+  to blend multiple particle emitters. '
+slug: particle-lod
+title: Managing Particle Level of Detail (LOD)
+---
 # Managing Particle Level of Detail \(LOD\)<a name="particle-lod"></a>

 The Level of Detail \(LOD\) system blends multiple particle emitters based on their distance from the camera\.
 This allows you to use emitters that require less computation and rendering time, rather than computationally heavy particle emitters\.